The Best Laptop for College in 2019: Could It Be a Tablet?

 It's no secret that college students love their technology.
-In one survey, 44 percent of college students said they could go no more than 10 minutes without using some form of digital technology on a typical school day.1 But in order to choose the best device, you need to understand the basic types.
+In one survey, 53 percent of college students said they could go no more than 10 minutes without using some form of digital technology on a typical school day.
+But in order to choose the best device, you need to understand the basic types.

 Laptops come with physical keyboards and generally have larger screens and more storage space than tablets.
 They are typically more powerful than tablets, which means they're better at handling processing-intensive programs like Photoshop.
 They are also better suited for multitasking because of the relative ease of having more than one window open at the same time.
-And they are extremely popular in college classrooms: In 2017, 88 percent of college students owned laptops, and 82 percent of those students used a laptop to complete homework assignments.2
+And they are extremely popular in college classrooms: In a 2017 survey, 88 percent of college students owned laptops, and 82 percent of those students used a laptop to complete homework assignments.

 Tablets are lighter and thinner than laptops and are thus much more portable.
 Their smaller size and lack of attached keyboard means they're well-suited for tasks like surfing the web and reading e-books.
 Tablets tend to have longer battery life than laptops, and many can be paired with wireless keyboards or styluses, adding to their usability.
 However, they usually cost more than laptops.
-And college students don't seem to rely on them as much: While 56 percent of students owned a tablet in 2017, only about 20 percent of students used a tablet for academic purposes.2
+And college students don't seem to rely on them as much: In the 2017 survey noted above, 56 percent of students owned a tablet, but only about 20 percent of students used a tablet for academic purposes.

 You get a bit of both worlds with 2-in-1 computers, also known as hybrids.
 They have touchscreens like tablets and physical keyboards like laptops; depending on the model, the keyboard either folds out of sight behind the screen or detaches entirely.
 Some hybrids have processing power that rivals traditional laptops, though most have less storage capacity than traditional models.
 And convertible hybrids (where the keyboard remains attached but folds away) tend to be bulkier and heavier than a traditional tablet.